Weight-balanced tree: Set operations and bulk operations

-Here, Split is presumed to return two trees: one holding the keys less its input key, one holding the greater keys.
+Here, Split is presumed to return two trees: one holding the keys less than its input key, the other holding the greater keys.
 (The algorithm is non-destructive, but an in-place destructive version exists as well.)

 The algorithm for intersection or difference is similar, but requires the Join2 helper routine that is the same as Join but without the middle key.
 Based on the new functions for union, intersection or difference, either one key or multiple keys can be inserted to or deleted from the weight-balanced tree.
 Since Split and Union call Join but do not deal with the balancing criteria of weight-balanced trees directly, such an implementation is usually called the join-based algorithms.

 The complexity of each of union, intersection and difference is $O\left(m \log \left({n\over m}+1\right)\right)$ for two weight-balanced trees of sizes T and $n(\ge m)$.
 This complexity is optimal in terms of the number of comparisons.
 More importantly, since the recursive calls to union, intersection or difference are independent of each other, they can be executed in parallel with a parallel depth $O(\log m\log n)$.
 When $m=1$, the join-based implementation has the same computational directed acyclic graph (DAG) as single-element insertion and deletion if the root of the larger tree is used to split the smaller tree.